Museum of Contemporary Art Chicago: Directors

+On March 17, 2026, Grynsztejn announced that she would end her tenure as Director at the end of 2026.

 Staff

 The museum has a director, who oversees the MCA's staff of about 100.
 The museum operates with three programming departments: Curatorial, Performance, and Learning and Public Programs.
 The curatorial staff consists of James W. Alsdorf Chief Curator René Morales, Manilow Senior Curator Jamillah James, Marilyn and Larry Fields Curator Carla Acevedo Yates, Curator of Performance Tara Aisha Willis, Pamela Alper Associate Curator Bana Kattan, and Assistant Curator Jadine Collingwood.

 Visitors

 The museum is closed Mondays and is open from 10 a.m. to 5 p.m. on Wednesdays through Sundays, with extended hours of operation on Tuesdays until 9 p.m.
 While the museum has no mandatory admission charge, suggested admission is $15 for adults and $8 for students, teachers and seniors.
 Admission is free for MCA members, members of the military and all youth, 18 and under.
 It currently provides free admission to Illinois residents every Tuesday.
 During the summers, the museum provides free outdoor Tuesday Jazz concerts.
 In addition to art exhibits, the museum offers dance, theater, music, and multidisciplinary arts.
 The programming includes primary projects and festivals of a broad spectrum of artists presented in performance, discussion, and workshop formats.